d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ### 8.2 Second claim: recovered weak-field gravitational structure

 It can claim that the displacement program recovers the standard weak-field observational structure across several major tests, including timing, delay, orbital precession, and lensing.
+That overlap should be stated as overlap with the tested record, not as identity of ontology or causal assignment with GR.

 ### 8.3 Third claim: distinct ontology

 It can claim that these results arise within a framework whose ontology differs from orthodox relativity: a structured vacuum / transport medium, emergent rather than primitive Lorentz structure, and gravity as displacement rather than as fundamental spacetime curvature.
+The point is not merely that the framework is not SR/GR, but that this ontological difference still leaves real overlap with the observed kinematic and weak-field benchmarks in the domains already treated.

 ### 8.4 Fourth claim: incompleteness is acknowledged